Keymos/My-programs/WebApp.04/README.md

         4) Sleeping     [      ] hours
         5) Eating       [      ]
         [Add Button] [Remove Button] [Submit Button] then a graph that updates on page refresh to the right of it.

+thinking about making each habit has its seperate file with the inputs in the form of date,data.